tychonievich/cs2102/markdown/structures.md

 The empty sequence can be denoted $()$, $\epsilon$, or $\varepsilon$.
 Note that $\epsilon$ (Greek letter epsilon, the empty sequence) and $\in$ (the set member-of operator) are distinct symbols.
+The symbols $\epsilon$ and $\varepsilon$ are both lower-case Greek epsilons, just written in two different ways.
+Because epsilon is also a common symbol in computing (though not in this class) for "a small nonzero value," it is useful to have two different epsilon symbols to choose from.

 A sequence of length 2 is called a **pair**.
 A sequence of length 3 is sometimes called a triple, but that term is not commonly used in computing